lovindata/easyeda/README.md

 # Logbook

 - Building whole execution of preview
-  - Re-think about routes & models logic on this part
+  - REDO the model part for jobs params and results because too complicated at the moment with ADT
   - => User will import everytime its file
     - because don't want to save its data
     - better to not have customParams because not analyzable via SQL or through auto framework
   - WIP on Controller / IO logic between the `withBlabla` & `JobController`
   - Then convert String into DataFrame with [link](https://stackoverflow.com/questions/39111918/can-i-read-a-csv-represented-as-a-string-into-apache-spark-using-spark-csv)
 - Think about cron jobs not terminated but still here sessions ?